Spatial Ecology and Environmental Data Sciences (SEEDS Lab)

 Biodiversity response to climate and habitat

 Biodiversity supports human well-being with food, energy, and materials.
-Synthesis of remote sensing and ecological data within Bayesian framework can advance the understanding of biodiversity change.
+We synthesize remote sensing with ecological data within a Bayesian framework to understand and predict biodiversity changes.

 Environmetal Data Sciences